Practical Bayes-Optimal Membership Inference Attacks: Online vs. Offline Attacks

 Intuitively, the loss value on the target sample is expected to be smaller when using an in-model compared to an out-model.
 Thus, the LogSumExp over shadow models is expected to be a negative number of greater magnitude when computed only over out-models in offline mode, as compared to the mix of in- and out-models used in online mode.
 The scaling factor reduces the magnitude of this term to better match the expected value when using in-models.
-Note that this assumes that the relative scale between the terms in the online and offline case is independent of the target sample.

-The same offline hyperparameter $\alpha$ can also be used for the \textsc{G-BASE} attack (see Definition~\ref{def:GBase}).
-However, the loss signal in the graph case also depends on the local neighborhood, which in general contains mixed membership statuses, different for each shadow model.
-Hence, a shadow model trained on the target node, but trained on just a few of the other nodes in the local neighborhood, may attain a relatively high loss signal.
-On the other hand, a shadow model not trained on the target node, but trained on a large fraction of the local neighborhood, could yield a lower loss signal.
-Due to this complication, scaling the integral term over shadow models is not expected to work as well as in the $0$-hop or i.i.d. case.
-For \textsc{G-BASE}, we found that a larger $\alpha\in[0.9,1]$, meaning a smaller rescaling, works well on the datasets considered in this work.
+In principle, this scaling constant could also be used in online mode.
+We indeed found that this could marginally improve the performance in some cases also in the online setting.
+However, we believe the small performance benefits do not outweigh the disadvantages of introducing a hyperparamter in need of tuning, and omit from using it in online mode.
+We also found little to no benefit from introducing it for G-BASE.